NRaresStefan/NRaresStefan/README.md

 - 👋 Hi, I’m @NiculescuRares
-- 👀 I’m interested in coding, sport, nature and adventure
+- 💫 I’m interested in coding, sport, nature and adventure
-- 🌱 I’m currently learning
+- 👨‍💻 I’m currently learning
-- 💞️ I’m looking to collaborate
+- 💫 I’m looking to learn and develop new skills
+- 💫 Passionate about everything that means technology
+- 💫 Main programing language: python
 - 📫 You can reach me via email

 <!---